 Housing Benefit Overpayments

-If you are still receiving housing benefit we will make a weekly deduction from your ongoing entitlement.
-The rates of recovery are set amounts, but if this causes undue financial issues, please email email@example.com or telephone 01903 737753 and we may be able to review the amount.
+If you are still receiving housing benefit, we will make a weekly deduction from your ongoing entitlement.
+If this is causing you financial hardship you can contact us, and we may be able to reduce how much we take off each week.

 Debit and credit card